 Garmin Vivo Fit Jr.2

-This model costs $76.70 or £70 and has a selection of different wrist bands which can be attached to suit all tastes.
-The main selection includes Disney Princess, Minnie Mouse, Star Wars, Spiderman and Avengers.
+This model costs under $40 and has a selection of different wrist bands which can be attached to suit all tastes.
+In fact, the main selection includes Disney Princess, Minnie Mouse, Star Wars, Spiderman and Avengers.

 VTech Kidizoom Smart Watch DX2

-In summary, technology has really moved on.
-We hope this guide has been informative as we appreciate it is a minefield of information out there.
-Do your research, match the features which suit your lifestyle best and explore.
+We hope this guide on ow to choose a smartwatch has been informative as we appreciate it is a minefield of information out there.
+So, do your research, match the features which suit your lifestyle best and explore.
 There really is a smartwatch out there to suit you.